-Curiously, a breach of EU law is punishable under the 2002 Act.
+Curiously, a breach of some provisions of EU law is, in certain circumstances, punishable under the 2002 Act.
 This is because Sections 4 to 7 of the 2002 Act render a breach of Articles 101 and 102 of the EU's Treaty on the Functioning of the European Union also a breach of the 2002 Act in the circumstances specified in that statute.
-It is unlikely that Ireland would be interested in prosecuting for breaches of EU law that had no Irish connection, but the possibility is significant because it means that non-undertakings (such as directors of undertakings) may be held liable and punished (even imprisoned20 or fined21) for breaches of EU competition law when such breaches constitute breaches of the 2002 Act.
+It is unlikely that Ireland would be interested in prosecuting for breaches of EU law that had no Irish connection, but the possibility is significant because it means that non-undertakings (such as directors of undertakings) may be held liable and punished (even imprisoned or fined) for breaches of EU competition law when such breaches constitute breaches of the 2002 Act.